eemuston/FullStackopen/osa 0/0.4 uusi muistiinpano/uusimuistiinpano.md

     participant server

-    Note right of browser: Data from form gets posted to server.
+    Note right of browser: Data from form gets posted to server

     browser->>server: POST https://studies.cs.helsinki.fi/exampleapp/new_note
     activate server

-    Note right of server: Receives the note and saves it.

-    server->>browser: redirect back to notes
+    Note right of server: Receives the note and saves it server->>browser: redirect back to notes
     deactivate server